Initiatives for environmental conservation

 Compliance with laws and regulations related to the environment

-We comply with laws, ordinances, and other regulations related to the environment, and have established proprietary standards to ensure proper management.
-To comply with revisions to environment-related laws and regulations such as the Energy Conservation Act*1, the Global Warming Countermeasure Act*2, the Chemical Substance Management Act*3, Chemical Substance Evaluation Act*4, the Waste Management and Cleaning Law*5 and the Soil Contamination Countermeasures Act, we collect information provided by government bodies, industry associations, and other parties, and promote awareness and enforcement in relevant departments.
-In 2022, we had no instances of violation that resulted in fines or penalties.
+In addition to complying with the environmental laws, ordinances, and other regulations, we have also established our own management standards to ensure thorough management.
+To comply with revisions to environment-related laws and regulations such as the Energy Conservation Act*1 and the Global Warming Countermeasures Act*2, the Chemical Substance Management Act*3, the Chemical Substance Evaluation Act*4, the Waste Management and Cleaning Law*5, and the Soil Contamination Countermeasures Act, we collect information provided by government bodies, industry associations, and other parties, and promote awareness and enforcement in relevant departments.

 *1 Common name for "Act on the Rational Use of Energy